CTA-K12/UserBundle/Resources/doc/index.md

 #### Step 3: Create your User class

 The goal of this bundle is to persist some `User` class to a database (MySql, PostgreSQL, etc).
-Your first job, then, is to create the `User` class for your application.
+Your first job is to create the `User` class for your application.
 This class can look and act however you want: add any properties or methods you find useful.
 This is *your* `User` class.